 Destruction of Medical Records

 It is the policy of Elkhorn Valley Rehabilitation Hospital to authorize the disposal of any medical records on or after the tenth (10th) anniversary of the date on which you, the patient, were last treated at this facility.

-If you, the patient, were younger than 18 years of age when you were last treated, Elkhorn Valley Rehabilitation Hospital may authorize the disposal of medical records relating to you, the patient, on or after the date allowed by State law, or after the tenth (10th) anniversary of the date on which you were last treated, whichever date is later.
+If you, the patient, are younger than 18 years of age when you were last treated, Elkhorn Valley Rehabilitation Hospital may authorize the disposal of medical records relating to you, the patient, on or after the date of your twentieth (20th) birthday, or after the tenth (10th) anniversary of the date on which you were last treated, whichever date is later.

 Elkhorn Valley Rehabilitation Hospital will not destroy medical records that relate to any matter that is involved in litigation if the hospital knows the litigation has not been fully resolved.